HomeAboutWorkContact

 Cheyenne Mann

 Cheyenne Mann is a writer and artist from Iowa.
-Their work explores isolation, consciousness, grief, and all manners of love through the visceral lens of existing in a body.
+Their work explores isolation, grief, generational trauma, and all manners of love through experimental interiority with a focus on embodiment.

 When they’re not napping with their cat, Fig, they can be found getting knocked over by waves at the beach, or getting knocked over by their teammates at rugby practice.

-Cheyenne has a BA with honors in English and Creative Writing (publishing track) and a minor in Chemistry from the University of Iowa.
-Cheyenne currently lives in Providence, RI, where they are an MFA candidate in fiction at Brown University.
+Cheyenne recieved a BA with honors in English and Creative Writing (publishing track) and a minor in Chemistry from the University of Iowa in 2023.
+Cheyenne received their MFA in Literary Arts (fiction) from Brown University in 2026, and is in the process of moving to Colorado where they will be a PhD student in Literary Arts (fiction) at the University of Denver.